Get your own goat milk & cheese from a friendly little Nigerian Dwarf goat.

 The Nigerian Dwarf goat was brought to the United States in the 1950s.
 Since then, these little goats have been used as both milk production and companionship animals.

-Nigerian Dwarf goats are unique milking goats because their milk is higher in protein than milk from most dairy goat breeds.
-The higher percentage of butterfat also gives their milk a rich, sweet taste that can't be beat.
+Nigerian Dwarf goats are unique milking goats because their milk is higher in protein than milk from most other dairy goat breeds.
+The higher butterfat percentage also gives their milk a rich, sweet taste that you can't beat.

 If you're looking to purchase your own Nigerian Dwarf goat, the best place to start at one of their North American or global registries.
 Currently, they are registered in five registries: